Abdul-CyberSec/Projects/Conducting a Security Audit/Security Audit/README.md

 <h1>  Introduction </h1>

 Botium Toys is a small U.S. business that develops and sells toys.
 The business has a single physical location, which serves as their main office, a storefront, and warehouse for their products.
 However, Botium Toy’s online presence has grown, attracting customers in the U.S. and abroad.
-As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide.
+As a result, their IT department is under increasing pressure to support their online market worldwide.

 This internal audit was necessary because the IT manager was worried about maintaining compliance and business operations.